evhub/coconut/HELP.md

 ### Sorting a Sequence

 First up is `quick_sort` for lists.
-We're going to use a recursive `addpattern`-based approach to tackle this problem—a similar approach to the very last `factorial` function we wrote.
-That's because since we're not going to write `quick_sort` in a tail-recursive style, we can't use `tail_recursive`, and thus there's no reason to write the whole thing as one function and we might as well use `addpattern` to reduce the amount of indentation we're going to need.
+We're going to use a recursive `addpattern`-based approach to tackle this problem—a similar approach to the very last `factorial` function we wrote, using `addpattern` to reduce the amount of indentation we're going to need.
 Without further ado, here's our implementation of `quick_sort` for lists:
 ```coconut
 def quick_sort([]) = []